-Thank you for your interest in apprenticing at Hawthorne Valley Farm.
-All of our apprenticeships are filled for the 2013 season.
-For 2014, we will begin accepting applications in August.
-In order to apply for an apprenticeship, please review this web page and download our Apprentice Handbook & Application 2013 (PDF, 270 kb) (Updated March 6, 2013).
+Thank you for your interest in apprenticing at Hawthorne Valley Farm. we are currently accepting applications for the 2014 season .
+In order to apply for an apprenticeship, please review this web page and download our Apprentice Handbook & Application 2014 (PDF, 471 kb) (Updated August 23, 2013).
 Instructions for how to apply can be found on the last page.

 Please see further below for details regarding apprenticeship compensation, additional learning opportunities within the apprenticeship program, and learning opportunities outside of the apprenticeship program.
 Please note, we are unable to accommodate international applicants, families, or pets.